 Early identification is vital.
 The class teacher informs the SENDCo and the parents at the earliest opportunity to alert them to concerns and enlist their active help and participation.
-The class teacher and the SENDCo assess and monitor the child's progress in line with existing school practices.
+The class teacher and the SENDCo assess and monitor the children's progress in line with existing school practices.
 This is an on-going process.
 If the child is not making the expected progress the next step in the graduated approach is that discussions will take place regarding a higher level of additional support.
-Individual Education Plans and 'Provision Maps', feature significantly in the provision that we make in the school.
+'Provision Profiles' and 'Accelerated Pupil Progress' plans, feature significantly in the provision that we make in the school.
 By breaking down the existing levels of attainment into finely graded steps and targets, we ensure that children experience success.